Joe Burrow: 2020

 Burrow was one of 58 players invited to the 2020 NFL draft, where he was selected first overall by the Cincinnati Bengals.
 He was the third-consecutive Heisman-winning quarterback to be selected first overall, following Baker Mayfield and Kyler Murray.
 Burrow signed his four-year rookie contract, worth $36.1 million, on July 31, 2020.

-Prior to the season, Burrow was considered the favorite to win the NFL Offensive Rookie of the Year award.

 Burrow was the only rookie quarterback from his draft class to start on opening week.
 In his debut, Burrow threw for 193 passing yards and an interception, while adding 46 rushing yards and a rushing touchdown in a 16–13 loss against the Los Angeles Chargers.
 During the next game against the Cleveland Browns, Burrow threw his first career passing touchdown, a 23-yard pass to tight end C. J. Uzomah.
 Although the Bengals lost the game, 35–30, he attempted 61 passes, completing 37 of them for 316 yards and three touchdowns, which broke the NFL record for most completions by a rookie quarterback in a single game.
 Two weeks later, Burrow earned his first career win by defeating the Jacksonville Jaguars.
 He also became the first rookie quarterback to throw for 300 or more yards in three straight games.